triplus/PersistentToolbars/README.md

 ### Usage:

 Once installed no additional configuration is needed.
-Toolbar position changes made in different workbenches should be restored when FreeCAD is restated.
+Toolbar position changes made in different workbenches should be restored when FreeCAD is restarted.